MerginMaps/docs/src/manage/workspaces/index.md

 ## How to create a new workspace
 A new workspace can be created through the <DashboardShortLink /> or through the <MobileAppNameShort />.
 Note that the name of a workspace cannot be changed later.

-Every workspace has its own subscription.
-When created, the workspace starts with a free trial.
+Every workspace has its own [subscription](../subscriptions/).
+With your first workspace, you can use a free trial to try out <MainPlatformName /> features.
 After the trial period, you will have to [switch to a paid subscription](../../manage/subscriptions/#how-to-change-a-subscription).
 See our [pricing](https://merginmaps.com/pricing) for more details.

-Currently, it is possible to have up to 3 workspaces without a subscription (using the trial) simultaneously.

 ### Create a workspace in Mergin Maps dashboard
 1. Log in to <AppDomainNameLink />